FAQs About Benefits

 How do I get my Stickers?

 Each parcel that pays the full assessment is eligible for two (2) vehicle stickers for use.
-A third or fourth sticker can be purchased for ½ the cost of the current assessment, $45 in 2016.
+A third or fourth sticker can be purchased for ½ the cost of the current assessment.
 No more than four stickers may be provided per parcel.

 Come to the District office in Tahoe Vista on Donner Road (turn left just before the end of National Avenue and look for the visitor parking lot on the right) anytime during normal business hours.
 If you are not available during business hours, fill out an application and return it to us and the District will mail you your packet; download the application.